Published Mar 14, 2019

 Other events on offer throughout the week included a hiring event geared towards business students and hosted by Full Sail’s Career Development department.
 Companies like Aflac, AppleOne, Busch Gardens, and Clean the World came out to meet and talk with students.
 The Student Club Association hosted an open mic night and pizza party.
 Program directors from each of the university’s business programs also presented workshops on topics like the power of nostalgia marketing and angel investing.
 Networking, panel, and pitch events were open to both campus and online students.

-Heather Torres, Program Director for Full Sail’s Entertainment Business master’s program, described this year’s Pitch!
+Dr. Heather Dartez, Program Director for Full Sail’s Entertainment Business master’s program, described this year’s Pitch!
 Competition as better than ever.

 “It’s always wonderful to work with community partners like WWE and Orlando Venues, who are very kind to take time out to support our students.
 But the best part is that the student got to think strategically and come up with solutions that could benefit those recognizable, impactful companies,” she said.